Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Distributed Reformulation of the Original Problem

-where $\alpha_u,~\forall u,$ and $\beta_u,~\forall u,$ are new slack variables representing the SINR $\gamma_u$, and the total interference-plus-noise of user $u$, respectively.
-Constraint \eqref{eq:betaigeqIi} is convex, whereas constraint \eqref{eq:alphabetaileqPRi} is nonconvex due to the presence of the norm function on its right-hand side and the product of two variables on the left-hand side.
+Next, to decouple the interference and desired signal terms in $\gamma_u$, we define slack variables $\alpha_u,~\forall u,$ and $\beta_u,~\forall u,$ representing the SINR $\gamma_u$, and the total interference-plus-noise of UE~$u$, respectively.
+Accordingly, the following two new constraints will be introduced:

+Observe that constraint \eqref{eq:betaigeqIi} is convex, whereas constraint \eqref{eq:alphabetaileqPRi} is nonconvex due to the presence of the norm function on its right-hand side and the product of two variables on the left-hand side.
 For now, we retain the nonconvex constraint \eqref{eq:alphabetaileqPRi} as it is, since the two-level distributed algorithm is capable of handling it.

 To facilitate the distributed restructuring of the problem, we revisit the right-hand side of constraint \eqref{eq:betaigeqIi}.
 Specifically, the current form of \eqref{eq:betaigeqIi} begins with a summation over interfering UEs, whereas we prefer a formulation where the summation over BSs appears first to better align with the distributed structure.
-To this end, we apply Jensen's inequality, which yields the following upper bound:
+To this end, we apply Jensen’s inequality, which follows from the convexity of the squared norm function, leading to the following upper bound for the interference term in the right-hand side of equation \eqref{eq:betaigeqIi}:

 Accordingly, constraint \eqref{eq:betaigeqIi} can be rewritten as